nerdynerd09/Packet_Sniffer/README.md

 - This is a tool built in python for sniffing the packets inside a network.
 - The tool is especially customized to fetch username and password from requests made.
+- For now, it works only for http websites.
+- For https websites you'll have to first downgrade https to http and then capture using arpspoof and sslstrip tools.

 # Installation